tomi-jacobs/tomi-jacobs/README.md

 I am a 3rd year PhD Candidate at the University of Illinois Chicago, studying the dynamics of computation and genetics — building bioinformatics pipelines by utilizing shell scripting, programming languages, and models to decode large-scale phylotranscriptomics data.

-A creative soul, inspired by the art of poetry, the lens of photography, period pieces & timeless books.

 ---

 ## Research Interests